DianaZagirova/theories_extraction_agent/README_PART1_THEORIES_EXTRACTION.md

 ### **Stage 2: Group Normalization** 📦
 **Module**: `src/normalization/stage2_group_normalization.py`

+**Goal**: We still have too many unique names to be able to process them efficiently.
+Thus, continue to group.

 **Purpose**: Batch and cluster similar theory variants using LLM.

 **Critical Strategy**: At this stage, we still have **too many theories** to validate individually.
 We need coarse clustering to reduce the search space.